ntustison/LAMNrFlows/Manuscript/methods.md

 LAMNr setting.
 At the architectural level, we reconfigured the layer ordering to match Glow-style multiscale flows (ActNorm $\rightarrow$ invertible
 $1{\times}1(\times1)$ convolution $\rightarrow$ affine coupling).
-We also implement 3-D variants of the core components (squeeze / unsqueeze, split / merge, invertible $1{\times}1{\times}1$ convolutions, and 3-D coupling networks) to support volumetric MRI data.
+We also implemented 3-D variants of the core components (squeeze / unsqueeze, split / merge, invertible $1{\times}1{\times}1$ convolutions, and 3-D coupling networks) to support volumetric MRI data.
 These models are exposed through ANTsTorch as configurable factories for both image and tabular views: Glow-style flows for